alpha-dragon-org/dragon-module1-tokeninfo/README.md

    **Example Output:** `$DOGEAI`

 4. **Age**
-   How long it has been since the token generation event. *Note:* In this iteration, the front-end is displayed in units that range only from hours to years.
+   How long it has been since the token generation event. *Note:* In this iteration, the frontend is displayed in units that range only from hours to years.
 We want to increase precision to include minutes as well.
 0 hours will be the display if the token is less than 1 hour old.
    **Example Output:** `23 hrs 4 mins` (23 h)
    **Example Output:** `54 mins` (0 h)
    **Example Output:** `9 months 21 days 4 hours 15 mins` (9 mo)

 6. **Holders**
-   The number of distinct wallet addresses currently holding the token. *Note:* In this iteration, the front-end only shows ">150" as the upper bound.
+   The number of distinct wallet addresses currently holding the token. *Note:* In this iteration, the frontend only shows ">150" as the upper bound.
    **Example Output:** `9,088` (>150)
    **Example Output:** `141` (141)